 Wednesday.
 No school.
 Swimming lessons.

-I try to cram in doing a weeks shop, getting chicken feed, filling the car with petrol and finding a clothes recycling point into 45 minutes.
+I try to cram in doing a week’s shop, getting chicken feed, filling the car with petrol, and finding a clothes recycling point all into a 45-minute slot.

 ‘Was that a dog?’
 Iona asks.

 ‘Too big for a dog, it was a rabbit.’
 Joe replies.

 ‘No, it was too big for a rabbit. ‘ Iona argues.

 ‘I think it was a hare.’
 I say hoping that this will placate them both and that the conversation would move on to how many lengths they had to swim.

 No, an animal hanging upside down from a tripod was far too an interesting topic to be dropped.